rwchakra/rwchakra.github.io/index.md

 <h1 style="font-size:25px;">OTHER</h1>
 <p>
 I write (I want to say) frequently on the literature I'm reading in artificial general intelligence, the philosophy of AI, and the nature of computation here.
-Some of my deep learning tutorials can be found <a href = "https://medium.com/me/stories/public"> here.
+Some of my deep learning tutorials can be found <a href = "https://medium.com/me/stories/public">here</a>.
 If I'm really feeling like it, I could also probably write on what music I'm listening to (or playing on my Alhambra), or what Pasolini film I'm currently hyping to my friends.
 </p>